How we learned to overcome our fears:

 A testimony given by Ralph & Terry Modica

-at parish Masses in 1996 for Stewardship appeals
+at parish Masses for Stewardship appeals

 Ralph: God’s ways are not our ways.
 God’s thoughts are higher than our thoughts.
 We are here to share with you our journey learning from God about sacrificial giving.